- Accessible Raised Beds

 - Seattle Housing Authority tenants

 About The P-Patch

 On a small triangle of land on First Hill, with views of Mt Rainier, lies Horiuchi Park.
 The Park is named after the late C. Paul Horiuchi, one of Seattle's best known and respected artists, for his invaluable cultural contributions to the life of the city.
-Prior to finding recognition as an artist, Horiuchi owned an auto body shop some two blocks from the park on 12th Avenue near Fir Street.
-The P-Patch provide gardening space for residents of Yesler Terrace and First Hill Neighborhoods.
+Prior to finding recognition as an artist, Horiuchi owned an auto body shop two blocks from the park on 12th Avenue near Fir Street.
+The P-Patch provides gardening space for residents of Yesler Terrace and First Hill Neighborhoods.

 If you are interested in designing, building, or gardening in this P-Patch or another P-Patch, find out more about the P-Patch sign-up process here.
 To sign up as a P-Patch participant, call 206-684-0264, email firstname.lastname@example.org, or sign up online.